 Configuration Reference#

 The jac.toml file is the central configuration for Jac projects -- similar to pyproject.toml in Python or package.json in Node.js.
-It defines project metadata (name, version, entry point), manages dependencies (both PyPI and npm packages), sets defaults for CLI commands (test verbosity, server port, lint rules), configures plugins (LLM models, deployment targets), and supports environment-specific profiles (development vs. production).
+It defines project metadata (name, version, entry point), manages dependencies (both PyPI and npm packages), sets defaults for CLI commands (test verbosity, server port, lint rules), configures built-in capabilities (LLM models, deployment targets), and supports environment-specific profiles (development vs. production).

 You typically don't need to edit jac.toml manually for basic projects.
-The jac create command generates one with sensible defaults, and commands like jac add and jac config set modify it for you.
+The jac create command generates one with sensible defaults, and commands like jac install <pkg> and jac config set modify it for you.
 But understanding the full configuration surface is valuable when you need to customize build behavior, configure LLM providers, set up lint rules, or manage deployment settings.

 jac commands locate jac.toml by walking up from the current working directory.
 The only exception is jac install -e <path>, which reads jac.toml from the resolved <path> so editable installs work from anywhere.